 The nasopharyngeal tonsil is part of the so-called lymphadenoid pharyngeal ring, which surrounds the entrance to the respiratory and digestive tract.
 It performs a protective function and belongs to the immune system.

-• Starts snoring in sleep;
+• Begins to snore in his sleep;

-• Hearing may decrease;
+• Hearing may be impaired;

 There are three stages of adenoid growths:

-2. Second stage...
+2. Second stage.
 The adenoids cover more than half of the nasal passage;

 Reasons and indications for surgery.
 Possible consequences